 - congestive heart failure;

-- a disease that affects the nerves or muscles, such as multiple sclerosis, myasthenia gravis, Guillain-Barre syndrome;
+- numbness or tingling, or a disease that affects your nerves or muscles (such as multiple sclerosis, myasthenia gravis, Guillain-Barre syndrome); or

 FDA pregnancy category B. This medication is not expected to be harmful to an unborn baby.
 Tell your doctor if you are pregnant or plan to become pregnant during treatment.

-It is not known whether certolizumab passes into breast milk.
-Before you receive certolizumab, tell your doctor if you are breast-feeding a baby.
+It is not known whether certolizumab passes into breast milk or if it could harm a nursing baby.
+Tell your doctor if you are breast-feeding a baby.

 How is certolizumab given (Cimzia)?